Quantum computing is the start of possibilities without end

-HQS was the winner of our Anniversary Research Grant in Digitalization and Computing, one of the research grants we initiated last year as part of our 350th anniversary.
+HQS was the winner of our Anniversary Research Grant in Digitalization and Computing, one of the research grants we initiated in 2018 as part of our 350th anniversary.
 They have special expertise in enabling quantum chemistry on NISQ devices.

 “The result of the partnership won’t necessarily be software which we can immediately use,” says Harbach.
 “Instead, it’ll be a proof of concept for the application to basic research in academia.”

 In addition to the partnership with HQS, we’re also investing time and resources into quantum computing in a number of other ways, such as supplying the state-of-the-art materials that are

 needed for the production of more advanced Quantum Computers.